lakras/bio-helper-scripts/README.md

    _Usage: `perl dates_in_columns_to_YYYY_MM_DD.pl [table] "[title of column with dates]" "[title of another column with dates]" "[title of another column with dates]" [etc.] > [output table path]`_

-Not guaranteed to work for dates outside of 2021 (sorry!):

 - [`add_difference_in_dates_column.pl`](/tables/add_difference_in_dates_column.pl): Adds column listing difference in dates (in days) between columns specified in parameter column titles.
 Dates must be in YYYY-MM-DD format.

    _Usage: `perl add_difference_in_dates_column.pl [table] "[title of column with dates]" "[title of another column with dates]" "[optional title of new column]" > [output table path]`_